willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 The simple past continuous tense, also known as the past progressive tense, refers to a continuing action or state happening at some point in the past.
 For example, it is often used to describe conditions that existed in the past.

 * The sun was shining every day that summer.
-* They were explaining everything to him, but he couldn't understand it.
+* They were explaining how [N64](https://en.wikipedia.org/wiki/Nintendo_64) works, but he couldn't understand it.

 ### Simple future continuous